Seraph (comics)

-Seraph is a DC Comics superhero from Israel.
+Seraph (Chaim Levon) is a DC Comics superhero from Israel.
 He first appeared in Super Friends #7 (October 1977), and was created by E. Nelson Bridwell and Ramona Fradon, art by Bob Oksner and lettered by Milt Snapinn.

 Fictional character biography

 Chaim Levon is a Jewish school teacher who wields mystical power.
 He helps Superman dismantle a bomb in Israel and free the Wonder Twins after they were brainwashed.
 He had a few missions as a solo fighter.
 As a member of the Global Guardians, he helped Superman retrieve an ancient artifact.

-He remained with the Global Guardians for a few years, but declined an offering from the Queen Bee of Bialya, since he was Jewish and Bialya was an Islamic state.
-For a while, Seraph fought solo, trying to think of ways to revive the Global Guardians.
-Finally, Doctor Mist called him to Bialya to rescue the Global Guardians.
-The mission was successful.
+He remains with the Global Guardians for a few years and later works with Doctor Mist to rescue the Guardians from Bialya.

 The team later confronts Doctor Mist's enemy Fain Y'onia.
 Thunderlord and Bushmaster die during separate confrontations with enemy.
-Seraph helps Rising Sun, Owlwoman, and Olympian create the New Global Guardians, placing himself as leader.
-Seraph also supervises the care of Tuatara who is in a coma as the result of the battle against Fain.
-He assists in erecting statues to his fallen friends.
+Seraph helps Rising Sun, Owlwoman, and Olympian create the New Global Guardians, with himself as leader.
+Seraph also supervises Tuatara, who was rendered comatose during the battle against Fain.